deeplearning4j/deeplearning4j-docs/docs/_tutorials/setup.md

 #### Run via Docker

-<div class="alert">Note that the zeppelin-dl4j container uses a previous version of Eclipse Deeplearning4j.
+<div class="alert-warning">Note that the zeppelin-dl4j container uses a previous version of Eclipse Deeplearning4j.
 The container will be updated with the next major release.</div>

 [Docker](https://www.docker.com/) is an easy-to-use containerization platform.
 This is the preferred method for running Zeppelin.
 Download the latest release from the [Skymind Docker Hub](https://hub.docker.com/r/skymindops/zeppelin-dl4j/).